ibm-cloud-docs/ContinuousDelivery/pipeline_versioned_base_images.md

 JVM:          1.8.0_191 (Oracle Corporation 25.191-b12)
 OS:           Linux 4.4.0-141-generic amd64
 ```
-{: codeblock}
+{: screen}

 ## Configuring the image for a specific pipeline job
 {: #configure_image_for_job}

  In general, it is not recommended to configure the image to use for individual pipeline jobs.
 This method increases the effort to upgrade to a new image version since you must update each pipeline job.
 However, there might be circumstances in which you are required to configure the image for a specific pipeline job.
  {: important}

 1. On the stage, click the **Stage Configuration** icon, and then click **Configure Stage**.
 2. In the **JOBS** tab, click the job that you want to modify.
 3. The **Pipeline image version** option shows the current image version that is available, and the version that you are using for the selected pipeline job.
 To change the image version to use the current version to run the pipeline job, select **Latest**.

 To run pipeline jobs with the image that you selected on the pipeline configuration page, select **Pipeline default**.
 {: tip}